 This detail from John McGahey's splendid View of Chester from a Balloon shows more clearly how this area as it appeared at this time.

-The modern visitor may be disappointed to find that the spectacular view of 150 years ago has since been considerably curtailed by the many tall trees that now grow close to the City Walls and that the woods and fields in the middle distance have been largely replaced by houses and the utilitarian structures of the Greyhound Retail Park.
+The modern visitor may be disappointed to find that the spectacular view of 150 years ago has since been considerably curtailed by the many tall trees that now grow close to the City Walls and that the woods and fields in the middle distance have been largely replaced by houses, commerce and industry.
 It remains nontheless a fascinating area where the ancient and the modern blend in a particularly dramatic manner.

 Descending from St. Martin's Gate, we enter the homeward stretch of our epic journey.
 Leaving the noisy Inner